AmmarShams/ai_chatbot/README.md

 * "Compare the specifications of the Samsung Galaxy S21 and OnePlus 9."
 * "Is the iPhone 13 currently available?"
 * "Can you find me an iPhone priced under $1000?"

-## 🔗 Live Demo

-You can see a live demo of the Smart Product Bot at: [https://your-netlify-url.com](https://your-netlify-url.com)